 PCM (Pulse Code Modulation) decodes audio inside your TV and sends a standard stereo or 5.1 signal to your speakers.
 Use this if your soundbar doesn’t support Dolby or DTS decoding, or if you’re using TV speakers.

-Auto lets the TV decide which format to send.
-It works well most of the time, but it can cause silence when the TV picks a format your external speaker doesn’t support.
+Auto sends whatever format the TV chooses.
+It often causes silence when the TV picks a codec your speaker doesn’t support.

 Passthrough sends the raw audio bitstream directly to your external receiver or soundbar without any decoding.
 Your receiver handles everything.
 This is the correct setting for AV receivers that support Dolby Atmos, DTS:X, or other advanced codecs.